livebook-dev/livebook/docs/teams/deploy_app.md

 ![app preview](images/app_preview.png)

-Notice how the notebook is now running as a web app, with all code hidden, showin just the UI widgets and outputs.
+Notice how the notebook is now running as a web app, with all code hidden, showing just the UI widgets and outputs.

 ## Step 3: Set up a deployment group

-Before being able to deploy a Livebook app, we need to configure configure a deployment group for your Teams org.
-A deployment group is TO-DO.
+Before you can deploy a Livebook app, we need to configure a [deployment group](teams_concepts.md#deployment-groups) for your Teams org.
 Let's do that.

-Firt, go back your the notebook.
+First, go back to your notebook.
+Then:

 1. Click on the **app settings** icon on the sidebar
 2. Click on the **Deploy with Livebook Teams** button
-3. If the notebook is not opened in the context of the workspace of your Teams organization, you'll be asked to change the workspace to your.
+3. If the notebook is not opened in the context of the workspace of your Teams organization, you'll be asked to change the workspace to your organization's workspace.
 Do that if needed and click the "Deploy with Livebook Teams" button again.

 You should now see a form to create a deployment group, like this:

 ![deployment group form](images/deployment_group_form.png)

-Let's fill in this form and create our deployment group.
+Let's fill in this form to create our deployment group.

-1. Give it a name to yor deployment group, let's say "local test".
+1. For the **Name** input, let's use "local test".
+2. For the **Clustering** select, change to "Single instance"
-2. Click the **Add** button
+3. Click the **Add** button

 Now we're ready for the last configuration step, set up a Livebook app server.